Hematopoietic Stem Cell Transplantation (Online CE Course)

 • Recognize complications associated with HSC transplantation and procedures to prevent or minimize them.

-• Support the National Marrow Donor Registry and their "Be the Match" campaign by providing information to the laboratory community and the general public about the importance of HSC transplantation.
+• Summarize the National Marrow Donor Registry campaign and the importance of HSC transplantation.

 Customer Ratings